poap-xyz/poap-bot-v2/README.md

 ## Subscribing a channel to the Poap Feed
 - _!unsubscribe_ Administrators may issue this command to the bot by mentioning it in __a text channel__ and will stop sending the embed messages to the channel.

+## Setup

+Install dependencies & start:

+    npm install
+    npm run debug

+### Development
+Builds will be created on `dist` folder.

+## Deployment

+    docker-compose build
+    docker-compose up -d

+- Make sure to create a .env file using all configurations (see .env-sample)